Owning Mahowny: Critical response

-On Rotten Tomatoes, the film has a score of 78% based on reviews from 96 critics, with an average rating of 6.99/10.
-On Metacritic, the film has a score of 70% based on reviews from 29 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film has a score of 78%, based on reviews from 96 critics, with an average rating of 7.1/10.
+The website's consensus reads, "This story of addiction may lack the typical flash and glamour, but Hoffman makes Owning Mahowny compelling."
+On Metacritic, the film has a score of 70 out of 100, based on reviews from 29 critics, indicating "generally favorable" reviews.

-Roger Ebert named Owning Mahowny one of the top ten films of 2003, and assessed Hoffman's performance as "a masterpiece of discipline and precision", calling him a "fearless poet of implosion, [who] plays the role with a fierce integrity, never sending out signals for our sympathy because he knows that Mahowny is oblivious to our presence."
+Roger Ebert of the Chicago Sun-Times named Owning Mahowny one of the top ten films of 2003, and assessed Hoffman's performance as "a masterpiece of discipline and precision", calling him a "fearless poet of implosion, [who] plays the role with a fierce integrity, never sending out signals for our sympathy because he knows that Mahowny is oblivious to our presence."
 However, some critics believed that in his self-effacing performance, Hoffman refused to conform to expectations of a typical movie character and that the movie suffered as a result.
 Stephanie Zacharek considered him to be a "character who squirms right out of our grasp", and despite being the movie's anchor, he's "such a vaporous one, he leaves us feeling adrift".

 Asked whether Philip Seymour Hoffman's portrayal matched the real Brian Molony, journalist Gary Ross replied, "Remarkably so.
 They have the same stocky build, bushy moustache, glasses, slightly unkempt look, and earnestness.
 And Philip somehow managed to assimilate the psychic essence of Molony — a yawning emptiness that nothing except gambling was able to fill."

 Owning Mahowny earned $1 million, significantly less than its $10 million budget.